cornishcoder1/Food_of_Japan_Quiz/README.md

 <br>
 <img src="assets/screenshots/final_score_2.png">

 The user is also asked if they would like to play again, by typing 'y' for yes or 'n' for no. If 'y' is typed the program sequence starts again.
-If 'n' is typed, a message informs the user the the quiz has ended and to click the 'Run Program' button if they wish to reset the quiz.
+If 'n' is typed, a message informs the user that the quiz has ended and to click the 'Run Program' button if they wish to reset the quiz.

 <img src= "assets/screenshots/play_again_end_quiz.png">